November 18, 2024

 Validation teams must understand both railway operations and principles of Automatic Train Control.
 When this domain expertise is lacking, critical scenarios are often overlooked, particularly in safety-critical software validation.
 Engaging field experts can improve validation planning and coverage.
 Field workers' hands-on knowledge of system operation and maintenance helps teams create better validation plans.
 Integration of domain expertise in the validation lifecycle gives complete coverage of operational scenarios and possible failure modes.

-Efficient Testing Frameworks for Automatic Train Control Products Validation
+Efficient Testing Frameworks for Products Validation of Automatic Train Control

 ATC Validation Scope